Marinid Tombs, the Mysterious Necropolis of Fez

 photography by: Omri Westmark

-After its wooden roof collapsed a century ago, the building now offers a framed vista of the sky above
+After its wooden roof collapsed a century ago, the building now offers a framed view of the sky above

 photography by: Omri Westmark

-The old medina of Fez as seen from within the chamber’s horseshoe-arched opening
+The old medina of Fez, as seen through the chamber’s horseshoe-arched opening

 photography by: Omri Westmark

-The site’s pair of mausoleums amid a white blossom
+The site’s pair of mausoleums amid white blossoms

 photography by: Omri Westmark

-The rural surroundings of Fez, viewed from the site’s northern slopes
+The rural surroundings of Fez, viewed from the site’s northern slope

 photography by: Omri Westmark